 Find Your Good Social Media Toolkit

-The Find Your Good campaign aims to promote healthy activities and positive interactions between youth, to help them recognize there are other choices than using substances.
-It was created by the Teens for Tomorrow (formerly STASHA) with assistance from the Prevent Coalition at ESD 112.
+The Find Your Good campaign aims to promote healthy activities and positive interactions between youth, to help them recognize there are ways to cope with stress without using drugs or alcohol.
+It was created by Teens for Tomorrow (formerly STASHA) with assistance from Prevent Coalition at ESD 112.
 Funding is from federal and state sources.
-The messaging comes from local middle and high school students, who share “their good” – the healthy ways they cope and deal with stress that help them stay substance free.
+The messaging comes from local middle and high school students, who share their “good” – the healthy ways they cope and deal with stress that help them live happy lives free of drugs or alcohol.

 Find Your Good helps young people find connection and support by encouraging community engagement.